experientials/zishell/README.rst

 Sets the buffer size used when transferring files between the host and the pyboard.
-If no buffer size is specified, then the value from the RSHELL_BUFFER_SIZE environment variable is used.
-If the RSHELL_BUFFER_SIZE environment variable is not defined, then the default of 512 is used.
+If no buffer size is specified, then the value from the ZISHELL_BUFFER_SIZE environment variable is used.
+If the ZISHELL_BUFFER_SIZE environment variable is not defined, then the default of 512 is used.

 -d, --debug